 Where to Eat + Drink in SF's Japantown

 Japantown's neighbors in Pacific Heights and the Western Addition have long gotten all the attention when it comes to trendy dining—State Bird Provisions and Octavia are within walking distance.
-But in 2019, chef Pim Techamuanvivit—of downtown's Michelin-starred Kin Khao—opened her second SF restaurant, Nari(1625 Post St.), in the Hotel Kabuki, drawing foodies hungry for something other than the neighborhood's sushi and noodles.
-Her spacious dining room serves traditional Thai recipes with a modern Californian perspective—think grilled Monterey squid and pork jowl with sticky rice and whole branzino tossed with lemongrass, ginger, and peanuts.
-The unique cocktails are not to be missed.
+But in 2019, chef Pim Techamuanvivit—of downtown's Michelin-starred Kin Khao—put the neighborhood on the culinary map her sophomore restaurant, Nari(1625 Post St.).
+Inside the Hotel Kabuki, the spot serves traditional Thai recipes with a modern Californian perspective. // Nari has recently been joined by another elevated spin on Asian cuisines: Michelin-starred chef Sri Gopinathan (formerly of Campton Place) is making magic of modern Indian and Sri Lankan fare at his much-buzzed-about Copra(1700 Fillmore St.), where the interior design alone is enough to transport us right out of SF.

 Sushi, Noodles + More

 Of course, Japantown proper offers plentiful affordable, authentic eats that are well-suited to casual meals before or after a movie at AMC Kabuki or a spa treatment at Kabuki Springs.
-There's nothing to hate about the fried chicken ramen at Suzu Noodle House(1825 Post St.), a spare yet comfortable eatery for soba noodles and other Japanese delicacies. // Opened in 2014, Udon Mugizo(1581 Webster St.) is one of the few places that makes its noodles fresh in house.
+There's nothing to hate about the fried chicken ramen at Suzu Noodle House(1825 Post St.), a spare yet comfortable eatery for soba noodles and other Japanese delicacies. // Udon Mugizo(1581 Webster St.) is one of the few places that makes its noodles fresh in house.
 Choose from a variety of udon, ramen, and soba bowls to warm you up on a foggy day. // We love Kui Shin Bo(22 Peace Plaza), a laidback place for simple, homemade Japanese food at super affordable prices.
 Must try: takoyaki. // For okonomiyaki pizza and 23 types of Japanese pasta, visit On the Bridge(1581 Webster St.), a casual Asian-fusion restaurant situated, you guessed it, on the bridge between Japantown East and West.
 Featuring an extensive anime collection, the longtime establishment got a bunch of buzz when punk icon Patti Smith raved about it. // Try classic street food at Takoyaki Yama-chan(1737 Post St.).
 Their savory and steamy, crispy dough balls filled with octopus are worth the wait. // Tucked away in a corner of the Japantown Mall, Oma San Francisco Station(1737 Post St.) offers incredible sushi in a casual setting.
 While the minimal restaurant appears unassuming—there are only eight bar stools in the entire restaurant—it's known for having one of the best omakase experiences in San Francisco. // Stop by Izumiya(1581 Webster St.) for authentic Japanese comfort food in a chill environment.
-People rave about their okonomiyaki, which always hits the spot. // Mums Home of Shabu Shabu(1800 Sutter St.) remains temporarily closed (at press time) due to Covid-19.
-Check their website for updates.
+People rave about their okonomiyaki, which always hits the spot.

 Sweets & Snacks

 When hanging around Japantown, matcha seems like a must.
 Matcha Cafe Maiko(1581 Webster St., Ste.
-175) serves up a taste of Japan in the form of shaved ice, ice cream, lattes, frappes, and floats—every last one so photogenic that the place is an Instagram darling. // Also sending IGers into a tizzy is Uji Time(22 Peace Plaza, #440), a fusion dessert spot best known for its soft ice cream served in cute fish-shaped taiyaki cones, each one made fresh in about 15 minutes and filled with satisfying swirls of matcha, sesame, or tofu-flavored froyo. // Get your hands on mochis of all flavors at Benkyodo Co.(1747 Buchanan St.), includingpink habutai, red bean, and peanut butter. //Sophie's Crepes(1581 Webster St.) offers a genius mix of cones and crepes filled with exotic and traditional ice cream flavors and more toppings than you can imagine. // Hidden inside the Super Mira Market, Yusukochi's Sweet Shop(1790 Sutter St.) has been making its beloved coffee crunch cake since 1974.
-The fluffy dream is filled with buttery cream and coated in candy.
-Go early before they sell out, usually by 11:30 am. // Belly Good Coffee & Crepes in the Kintetsu Mall (1737 Post St.) serves up crepes with luscious fillings and loads of personality. // When cocktails are in order, ask for yours in a lucky cat mug at The Bar at Hotel Kabuki(1625 Post St.), inside the recently renovated Joie de Vivre hotel.
-Here you'll find a selection of Japanese whiskeys, sake, and beer, as well as light bites—don't miss the spicy hamachi and karaage chicken. // New in 2021, Jina Bakes(1581 Webster St.) is already making waves with their show-stopping pastries.
+175) serves up a taste of Japan in the form of shaved ice, ice cream, lattes, frappes, and floats—every last one so photogenic that the place is an Instagram darling. // Also sending IGers into a tizzy is Uji Time(22 Peace Plaza, #440), a fusion dessert spot best known for its soft ice cream served in cute fish-shaped taiyaki cones, each one made fresh in about 15 minutes and filled with satisfying swirls of matcha, sesame, or tofu-flavored froyo. // Sophie's Crepes(1581 Webster St.) offers a genius mix of cones and crepes filled with exotic and traditional ice cream flavors and more toppings than you can imagine. // Hidden inside the Super Mira Market, Yusukochi's Sweet Shop(1790 Sutter St.) has been making its beloved coffee crunch cake since 1974 and it still sells out, usually by 11:30 am.
+In 2023, it was James Beard Award semi-finalist in the Best Bakery category. // Belly Good Coffee & Crepes in the Kintetsu Mall (1737 Post St.) serves up crepes with luscious fillings and loads of personality. // When cocktails are in order, ask for yours in a lucky cat mug at The Bar at Hotel Kabuki(1625 Post St.).
+Here you'll find a selection of Japanese whiskeys, sake, and beer, as well as light bites—don't miss the spicy hamachi and karaage chicken. // Opened in 2021, Jina Bakes(1581 Webster St.) is making waves with their show-stopping pastries.
 If you get there early enough, you'll be able to snag a sweet and savory croissant or adorable matcha cream puff. // The treats at Mochill Mochi Donut(2353 E 12th St.) are almost too pretty to eat, but who can resist rings of mochi fried to golden perfection?
 Plus, they come in more than 20 unique flavors. // Neighborhood staple Miyako Old Fashioned Ice Cream(1470 Fillmore St.) is a blast from the past.
 Their cozy storefront offers towering cones of hand-dipped ice cream in a variety of flavors such as black walnut, ube, buco, as well as other sweet treats like Halo-Halo, banana splits, and The Grasshopper.
 They also have an amazing selection of throwback candy bars from back in the day.

 Things to Do in Japantown, San Francisco